Oregon and Washington:

 “too emotional,"

-or “not living up to potential.”
+“not living up to potential.”

 Over time, those messages settle into the body as shame, self‑doubt, and a quiet belief that something is fundamentally wrong.